AdamClarkStandke/ReinforcementLearning/README.md

 ![](https://github.com/aCStandke/ReinforcementLearning/blob/main/gradientPwCasB.png)[^4]

 ## Implementation:
 The implementation of the above Actor-Critic Combination was taken directly from [^6].
+To model functions π and V one shared neural network was used with one hidden layer of 128 units, detailed by the following code snippet:

-As stated in [^6] there are four main steps in implementing the above Actor-Critic Combination:
+As stated in [^6] there are four main steps in the training processes:
->
+> 1. Run the agent on the environment to collect training data per episode.
+> 2. Compute expected return at each time step.
+> 3. Compute the loss for the combined actor-critic model.
+> 4. Compute gradients and update network parameters.

 ## Example 2: AI-powered Discrete Lunar Lander Agent using the Actor-Critic (A2C) Algorithm
 I decided to test out the Implementaion of the A2C Algorithm on the Lunar Lander enviornment as found here [Lunar Lander](https://www.gymlibrary.ml/environments/box2d/lunar_lander/).
 This enviornment has two possible action spaces to choose from.
 One is continous and another one is discrete.
 I choose the discrete enironment this time, since it was very easy to set up.[^7] As detailed in the Lunar Lander documentation the action, state, reward space were the following: